Welcome to today's edition of the Rush 24-7 podcast.

 They said that he should have attacked Bush during the convention.

-He didn't do that.
+It didn't do that.

 This is news to me that Bush was not attacked.

-This morning on their cold pizza show, I think it's ESPN too, actually, Patrick McEnroe, the uh the sane brother of tennis pro John McEnroe and Skip Bayless are discussing the upcoming uh football game between the Philadelphia Eagles and the New York Giants.
+Patrick McEnroe, the same brother of tennis pro John McEnroe, and Skip Bayless are discussing the upcoming football game between the Philadelphia Eagles and the New York Giants.

 Bayliss says, Patrick McEnroe, who you got in this game?

-I got the Eagles in this one.
+They got the Eagles in this one.

 And you know what?

-And some it's it's weird when you think that maybe Rush Limbaugh, excuse me, and Terrell Owens were right in saying that they might be better off without Donovan McNabb, which is kind of scary, and I don't agree with that.
+It's weird when you think that maybe Rush Limbaugh, excuse me, and Terrell Owens were right in saying that they might be better off without Donovan McNabb, which is kind of scary, and I don't agree with that.

 I never said that.

-All I do I have to keep repeating.
+Do I have to keep repeating?

 How many years has this been?

-All these years later, and still when the Eagles get even when McNabb's not playing.
+All these years later, and still when the Eagles get, even when McNabb's not playing, I get somehow lumped into the discussion.

-Now I have a story that I have been holding here, and I've been holding this since December 17th from the American thinker, one of our favorite think tanks and blogs.
+Now, I have a story that I have been holding here, and I've been holding this since December 17th, from the American Thinker, one of our favorite think tanks and blogs.

 And the piece is by Selwyn Duke.